 Pro: Keegan-Michael Key (+4pts)

 I did not expect to see Keegan-Michael Key in this movie as much as I did.
 After Bryan Cranston and James Franco, he was easily the most entertaining character in this movie.
 His character was a lot of fun, with some shocking scenes, awkward scenes, and bizarre scenes (I know that may sound a little redundant).
 I never knew what to expect when this character was around.
 It was like he was the comedic relief in a comedy, which worked so well because it allowed Bryan Cranston and James Franco to temporatily play straight characters and focus on the drama when the plot needed that from them.
 I think this kept the movie feeling comedically entertaining, while allowing the main characters to move the plot along.

 Con: Franco & Deutch (-3pts)

-This was a minor issue for me and maybe some people did not have issue with it at all, but I did not think that James Franco and Zoey Deutch’s characters worked together.
-I think that the two actors had chemistry together but I did not buy into the character’s relationship.
-They were both very extremely different people and while we were constantly told by Zoey’s character that Laird was a good guy and a caring guy, I wish we could have seen what made her think so.
-I got over this issue pretty quickly into the movie, but where the plot of this film relies heavily on the character’s relationship, it would have been nice to see more of the two of them before Laird meets her family.
+This was a minor issue for me and maybe some people did not have an issue with it at all, but I did not think that James Franco and Zoey Deutch’s characters worked together.
+I think that the two actors had chemistry together but I did not buy into the characters’ relationship.
+They were both extremely different people and while we were constantly told by Zoey’s character that Laird was a good guy and a caring guy, I wish we could have seen what made her think so.
+I got over this issue pretty quickly into the movie, but where the plot of this film relies heavily on the character’s relationship, it would have been nice to see more of the two of them before Laird met her family.